mohamedaminebennasr/ollama/README.md

 python process_docs.py

+#Test vi CLI using:

 curl -X 'POST' \
   'http://localhost:8000/ask' \
   -H 'Content-Type: application/json' \
   -d '{"query": "How do I configure Device X for LTE?"}'

-#to have a user interface
+#To have a user interface from where you will ask your model

 pip install streamlit